-XBRL.
+Inline XBRL.

 2.1 Agreement and Plan of Reorganization and Merger between Farmers & Merchants Bancorp, Inc. and Ossian Financial Services, Inc. dated December 21, 2020 (incorporated by reference to Exhibit 2.1 to Registrant's Current Report on Form 8-K filed with the Commission on December 21, 2020).
-2.2 Agreement and Plan of Reorganization and Merger between Farmers & Merchants Bancorp, Inc. and Perpetual Federal Savings Bank dated May 4, 2021 (incorporated by reference to Exhibit 2.1 to Registrant's Current Report on Form 8-K filed with the Commission on May 4, 3.1 Amended Articles of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on October 25, 2017).
-Amended and Restated Code of Regulations of the Registrant (incorporated by reference to Exhibit 3.2 to Registrant's Quarterly Report on 3.2 Form 10-Q filed with the Commission on July 26, 2017).
+2.2 Agreement and Plan of Reorganization and Merger between Farmers & Merchants Bancorp, Inc. and Perpetual Federal Savings Bank dated May 4, 2021 (incorporated by reference to Exhibit 2.1 to Registrant's Current Report on Form 8-K filed with the Commission on May 4, 2021).
+3.1 Amended Articles of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on October 25, 2017).
+3.2 Amended and Restated Code of Regulations of the Registrant (incorporated by reference to Exhibit 3.2 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on July 26, 2017).
 4.1 Description of Registrant's Common Stock (incorporated by reference to Exhibit 4.1 to Registrant's Annual Report on Form 10-K filed with the Commission on February 26, 2020).
+10.1 Employment Agreement between Farmers & Merchants State Bank and Lars B. Eller dated as of September 1, 2021 (incorporated by reference to Exhibit 10.1 to Registrant's Current Report on Form 8-K filed with the Commission on August 18, 2021).
 31.1 Rule 13-a-14(a) Certification - CEO 31.2 Rule 13-a-14(a) Certification - CFO 32.1 Section 1350 Certification - CEO 32.2 Section 1350 Certification - CFO 101.INS Inline XBRL Instance Document - The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
-(1) 101.SCH Inline XBRL Taxonomy Extension Schema Document (1) Inline XBRL Taxonomy Extension Calculation Linkbase Document (1) 101.CAL 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (1)
+(1) 101.SCH Inline XBRL Taxonomy Extension Schema Document (1) 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document (1) 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (1)